mridubhatnagar/blogs-backup/ckyx6plsc043l3rs1ezp03ann.md

 It teaches you there is also more to life than only pursuing your own interests.<br />
 There are people outside this who need your time and presence.<br />

+It also gives you an opportunity to stand strong and tall.<br />
 It also teaches you to continue doing things that make you happy. <br />

 It also reminds you that personal goals are alright.
 My friend, remember to lift your head up and look around.